g0v-data/g0v-hackmd-archive/notes/TNt0Dx7ARLSvsIwI3dVDtw.md

 Once you have a basic knowledge of React and JavaScript, as well as an appropriate development environment, you will be ready to follow this guide to successfully integrate firework effects to React application.

+## The Usefulness of Adding Fireworks to Your Website
+Incorporating firework effects into your website can significantly enhance the user experience by adding a layer of visual excitement and engagement.
+Fireworks are often associated with celebration and joy, making them an excellent tool for marking special occasions, achievements, or milestones within your application.
+This can create a memorable experience for your users, making your site stand out from others.

+It is equally possible to improve user interaction and satisfaction by adding fireworks.
+Firework effects like using buttons or filling out forms could transform an ordinary procedure into an enjoyable one due to its interactivity.
+It can encourage more usage of your site by luring users to keep coming back thus increasing retention and time spent on your platform.

+Also for important events or notifications, fireworks can serve as a powerful visual cue.
+For example, in a gaming application you can use fireworks to celebrate a level-up or other big wins which will give instant feedback that feels good to the player.
+In e-commerce, fireworks can be used to indicate that a person has made a successful purchase or that they have received a special offer thus improving their overall shopping experience.

+In addition, the aesthetic appeal of your website can be enhanced through fireworks’ effects.
+A tastefully arranged fireworks exhibition can add to the theme and branding of your site, thus resulting in a consistent design that is visually appealing.
+It is a way of improving the general attitude of site visitors towards it thus making it more refined and a professional appearance.

+Above all, incorporating modern technology like firework displays on your website does not entail just an addition of some color or images but enabling its visitors have an interesting, participatory, and unforgettable encounter such that they will be able to differentiate it from other websites.
+To come up with a site that has fireworks that are emotionally engaging and visually enticing, an environment that is vibrant and pleasurable to be in is crucial to be developed for clients as well.

+## Websites Where You Should Use Firework Effects
+If applied, fireworks effects can greatly improve a user’s enjoyment of some websites.
+Below are some of the appropriate websites where fireworks effects can be used:

+Websites that celebrate special events or are used in isolated events such as New Year’s Eve, Independence Day or similar celebrations can easily use fireworks to enhance the celebratory mood.
+The fireworks visualization increases the celebratory element and makes the event more involving for the visiting audience.

+In electronic trading platforms, fireworks can be used to make special offers, flash sales, and show successful operations.
+One case in point is when a customer completes an order other than during seasonal discounts like black Friday.
+They attract much fun as well as more involved customers.

+ Fireworks in gaming environments can be used for various purposes such as celebrating player achievements, leveling up, or victories.
+Instantaneous visual feedback creates a gratifying environment thereby improving player satisfaction and retention.

+ Fireworks can add excitement and interest to interactive, educational platforms aimed at children, especially when they celebrate milestones or give the right answers.
+All these can help children learn better and work harder at their tasks.

+ Designers, artists, and other creatives sometimes use fireworks to show their work attractively and originally.
+For example, they can make the fireworks burst out whenever a user hovers over or clicks on a project page to instill a sense of surprise and fun.

+## Websites Where You Should Not Use Firework Effects

 ## Setting Up the React Project
 In the section, your reading will guide you through the initial phases of setting up a React project with fireworks that will be eventually integrated.
 These involve creating a new React application through the Create React App method as well as installing packages that are required .